See how to apply tung oil to all your wooden furniture, trim and floors for a rich, non-toxic and waterproof finish.

-My project after the first coat of tung oil.
+My project after the first coat of tung oil:

-Applying the second coat, if you notice I poured the oil directly on the wood but it got into the cracks of the wood, making it take longer to dry in-between coats.
+Applying the second coat.
+If you notice, I poured the oil directly on the wood but it got into the cracks of the wood, making it take longer to dry in-between coats.

 To get the maximum protection, apply 3 coats of full-strength tung oil but you can always apply more.
 I applied more coats until the oil was not penetrating into the wood after letting it sit.

 Just follow the same steps as the original application.
 Rub the damaged area with the tung oil, let stand, then wipe off any excess.
-But again to get the maximum protection, apply 3 coats of full-strength tung oil to the damaged area.
+But again, to get the maximum protection, apply 3 coats of full-strength tung oil to the damaged area.